 There's an art district called Art 798 that might interest you. http://www.798space.com/index_en.asp. over 10 years ago

 I agree with Greg - these are a "must" but hardly off the beaten track.

 Full day = Great Wall + Summer Palace then an opera or acrobatics etc. in the evening.
 Summer Palace will be a bit rushed depending on how long you spend on the wall so start out early.

 Half Day = Forbidden City + Tiananmen Square (which are adjacent)

 If you need to see a panda (they are in some other cities as well so try to get it done before Beijing) then replace the half day with the Beijing Zoo.

 Strongly recommend hiring a car and driver so you don't lose time on transport interchanges etc. You will pay between 400 and 600 depending on whether you hire through a hotel or other agent and whether they speak English.
 Unless you happen to be fluent in the language and the history, an English speaking driver is invaluable and worth paying extra.
-We paid 600 through our hotel for a 9am pickup and 8pm return after an evening show. over 9 years ago
+We paid 600 through our hotel for a 9am pickup and 8pm return after an evening show. almost 10 years ago

 Tim R is on the money.

 If opera or acrobatics don't interest you, head out to the Olympic precinct at night to see the stadium and water cube all lit up. almost 9 years agoAnswered by Brian Boon via WorldNomads.com

 I would highly recommend doing the great wall on your half day, as you can go there and be back by 3pm.
 Go to a place called MuTianYu for the great wall.
 Its not the traditional great wall place, but its beautiful, and a lot less crowded than the other place (I forget the other places name).
 If you are lucky, you can even walk up to the unrestored sections of the great wall so you can see what its really like.